What is atmosphere?

 Oxygen:

-It is the most important and second most abundant ( 21% by volume ) gas of the atmosphere.
-All organisms need oxygen for metabolic functions of the body to produce energy from food and the release of energy, and the release of carbon dioxide as a by-product.
+It is the most important and second most abundant ( 21% by volume ) gas in the atmosphere.
+All organisms need oxygen for metabolic functions of the body to produce energy from food, for the release of energy, and for the release of carbon dioxide as a by-product.
 Oxygen is also required for the process of combustion.
 Besides oxygen in combination with other elements forms oxides.

 Nitrogen: